-The seeds of the UBCC were planted through an incident that occurred when I was working as a bike messenger in Philadelphia.
+The seeds of the UBCC were planted through an interaction that occurred while working as a bike messenger in Philadelphia.
 An automobile driver rode up next to me at a stop sign and shouted, “Aren’t you all Uppity!!
 Riding your bike in the street!!”
-Years later after a colleague was run off the road by a Fed Ex truck; thoughts arrived towards making art about the bicycling transportation experience.
-These ideas were shared with a circle of fellow bicyclists of multiple identities.
-Creating positive action stemming from an absurd incident, we decided to unite over our common experiences through bicycling.
-Critiquing a societal attitude directed towards us, the Uppity Bike Commuters Collective was created.
-Unifying 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(s).
+This stuck in my memory for many years.
+Later on, while living in San Francisco, a classmate was run off the road by a Fed Ex truck while riding her bike.
+Ideas about creating a statement concerning the bicycling transportation experience appeared.
+These thoughts were shared with a circle of bicycling colleagues: We decided to create visibility.
+Citing ludicrous ( sometimes scary ) interactions and encounters: We decided to get each other’s backs.
+The Uppity Bike Commuters Collective was created.
+Features 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S.).

-Copyright Uppity Bike Commuters Collective 2019
+Copyright Uppity Bike Commuters Collective 2023